jmsp43/weather/src/README.md

 https://fontawesome.com/docs/web/use-with/react/

 I used OpenWeatherMap as my API, utilizing both the Current Weather Data and 5-Day Forecast options.
 Link here: https://openweathermap.org/api
-Then, create your free account and navigate to "My API keys", and create a new key.
+Then (if the API key prvided has run out of calls), create your free account and navigate to "My API keys", and create a new key.
+You can then input that into the apiKey variable located in services/FetchForecast.jsx and services/FetchWeather.jsx.
-After that, simply make a .env file on the same level as package.json and input this line:
-REACT_APP_API_KEY = 'ENTERyourUNIQUEapiKEYhere'

 Motivation